jordanmmck/jordanmmck_react/documents/test.md

 # ♦ Ethereum: World Computer ♦

+I’ve long been skeptical that Bitcoin would win out as future-money, but in light of the recent increase in pro-Bitcoin [sentiment](./asdfasdf)...

+* MD5: hashing function
+* SHA256: better hashing function
+  * security
+  * **speed**
+* AES-CES: encryption algorithm

+Bold text: **important thing**!
+Italics text: *important thing*!

+> I’ve long been skeptical that Bitcoin would win out as future-money, but in light of the recent increase in pro-Bitcoin sentiment...
+> - Jordan McKinney

-I’ve long been skeptical that Bitcoin would win out as future-money, but in light of the recent increase in pro-Bitcoin sentiment on Twitter I decided I should try to figure out how I’m wrong. `const a = 1; a => 2`.
-More text...
-More, more, more.
-I’ve long been skeptical that Bitcoin would win out as future-money, but in light...
+I’ve long been skeptical that Bitcoin would win out as future-money, but in light of the recent increase in pro-Bitcoin sentiment...

+---

 ```js
 const a = 1;